 4. Supply Chain Execution

-When popular client items are low or out of stock, how quickly can you manufacture more product to get them back in stock?
+When popular client items are low or out of stock, how quickly can you manufacture more products to get them back in stock?
 These questions address the need for quick response times when supplies run low.

 Then how long will it take to get to the warehouse to be prepared for fulfillment?